 - Scuba diving

 Scuba diving can be very dangerous, but you can lower the risks by properly conditioning and preparing for the adventure.
+Studies show that the most significant cause of death during diving is heart disease.
 Talk to your physician and ask for a medical examination (if necessary) to ensure that you are fit to engage in this activity before signing up.

-Mountaineering has its own share of danger for travellers.
+Mountaineering has its own share of danger for travelers.
 The changing weather, unpredictable terrain, and thin air are just some of the reasons why you are advised to take necessary precautions before climbing a mountain.
+Aside from these, accidents such as being pushed over by a passing mule or a yak or falling into crevasses may also happen.
 To avoid these mishaps, always listen to your body and follow your guides’ instructions.
 Gear up and be attentive by following sensible safety precautions.
 Do not succumb to peer pressure and continue the climb when your body is already under extreme strain.

-The risk of drowning is high in both swimming pools and open water.
+The risk of drowning is much higher in a swimming pool than in open water.
 Some of the main factors that can increase the risk of drowning include lack of close supervision of children and weak swimming skills - including as a result of alcohol consumption.
-Another tip is always to follow the rules and regulations in the holiday destination.
+Another tip is to always follow the rules and regulations in the holiday destination.
 Keep in mind that lifeguards may not be able to prevent accidents.